About our courses

 Lectures, tutorials and other classes are timetabled on weekdays between 9.00am and 6.00pm.
 Teaching does not take place on Saturdays, Sundays or Bank Holidays, but assessed activities such as field trips may take place on these days.
 You will receive your timetable for Semester 1 when you arrive on campus at the start of the start of the academic year.
 Semester 2 timetables are issued to students in January.

 Examinations take place at the end of each Semester.
 Deadlines for submitting coursework may occur throughout the teaching year.

 Modules and courses

-Loughborough University’s undergraduate degree courses usually lead to the award of a BA, BSc or BEng qualification.
-However, we also offer extended courses leading to the award of a Masters degree such as MEng or MSci.
-These courses give you the opportunity to study a subject to a greater depth, and gain further professional accreditation where relevant.
+Loughborough University’s undergraduate degree courses usually take three years to complete and lead to the award of a BA (Hons), BSc (Hons) or BEng (Hons) qualification.
+However, we also offer extended courses, which usually take four years to complete, leading to the award of a Masters degree such as MEng or MSci.
+These courses give you the opportunity to study a subject to a greater depth and gain a higher level award.

 Diploma in Industrial/Professional/International Studies (DIS/DPS/DIntS)

 A special feature of undergraduate study at Loughborough is the availability of year-long work placement (sandwich) degree courses.

 These incorporate a period of industrial or professional work experience between periods of academic study at the University.
 Successful completion of the work placement usually leads to the additional award of Diploma in Industrial or Professional Studies.